AuroraRL: Fast, Fault-Tolerant, and Cost-Efficient Reinforcement Learning over Decentralized Network: Experiment

 \subsection{Experimental Setup}

-\para{Testbed.} We evaluate \sys across geo-distributed GPU deployments spanning multiple continents.
-All machines run Ubuntu~24.04.1 with CUDA~12.6.
+\para{Testbed.} We evaluate \sys across geo-distributed GPU deployments spanning multiple continents, running Ubuntu~24.04.1 with CUDA~12.6.
 The Trainer uses FSDP2 for distributed optimization, while Rollout Actors use vLLM for inference.
-We evaluate Qwen3 models~\cite{qwen3technicalreport} at 4B, 8B, and 14B, using 2/4/6$\times$H100 (SXM5) GPUs for training and 4/8/12 Actors, each deployed on a single A100 (PCIe) GPU.
-The Trainer is deployed in the U.S., while Actors run in Canada, connected by a commodity cross-cloud WAN link whose measured bandwidth fluctuates between 500\,Mbps and 1\,Gbps, exhibiting substantial temporal and cross-provider variability commonly observed in cross-cloud connectivity.
+By default, the Trainer is deployed in the U.S.\ and Actors in Canada, connected by a commodity cross-cloud WAN link whose measured bandwidth fluctuates between 500\,Mbps and 1\,Gbps, exhibiting the temporal and cross-provider variability commonly observed in cross-cloud connectivity.
+We evaluate Qwen3 models~\cite{qwen3technicalreport} at 4B/8B/14B with 2/4/6$\times$H100 (SXM5) for training and 4/8/12 Actors, each on a single A100 (PCIe) GPU.
 Unless otherwise stated, all experiments use this native cross-cloud WAN link.
-Additionally, to characterize the robustness of \sys, we vary (i) network bandwidth via controlled emulation from 0.25 to 10~Gbps using Linux traffic control (\texttt{tc})~\cite{iproute2_tc} (\autoref{sec:eval:bandwidth}), (ii) geographic distribution by placing inference Actors across datacenters in Japan, the Netherlands, Iceland, and Australia (\autoref{sec:eval:multidc}), and (iii) inference heterogeneity by mixing A100 and L40 GPUs across Actors (\autoref{sec:eval:hetero}).
+To stress-test robustness, we additionally vary (i) bandwidth via \texttt{tc}~\cite{iproute2_tc} from 0.25 to 10~Gbps (\autoref{sec:eval:bandwidth}), (ii) geographic spread, with Actors placed in datacenters in Canada, Japan, the Netherlands, Iceland, and Australia (\autoref{sec:eval:multidc}), and (iii) inference heterogeneity, mixing A100 and L40 GPUs across Actors (\autoref{sec:eval:hetero}).

-\para{Models and datasets.} We evaluate \sys using the widely-adopted GRPO algorithm~\cite{shao2024deepseekmath} on three reasoning benchmarks: Hendrycks MATH~\cite{hendrycksmath2021}, GSM8K~\cite{cobbe2021gsm8k}, and DeepScaleR~\cite{deepscaler2025}.
-We use the Qwen3 model family~\cite{qwen3technicalreport} with 4B, 8B, and 14B parameters.
-For each run, the Trainer dispatches rollout jobs requiring each Actor to generate a rollout group of size $G=512$.
-Each experiment executes seven optimizer steps with a fixed one-step asynchronous policy.
+\para{Models and datasets.} We use the GRPO algorithm~\cite{shao2024deepseekmath} on three reasoning benchmarks: Hendrycks MATH~\cite{hendrycksmath2021}, GSM8K~\cite{cobbe2021gsm8k}, and DeepScaleR~\cite{deepscaler2025}.
+Each Actor generates a rollout group of size $B=512$.
+Following recent RL systems~\cite{zhong2025streamrl,noukhovitch2025async,fu2025areal}, we adopt a one-step asynchronous policy: this bounded staleness preserves training quality while removing weight transfer from the critical path.
+We run hundreds of optimizer steps per configuration and report throughput averaged after warmup.